Mathematical Overview and Summary

 Logit Transformation

 The logistic function can be linearized using the logit transformation.
-The logit of a probability PP is defined as:
+The logit of a probability is defined as:

-This transformation converts the S-shaped curve of the logistic function into a straight line, which simplifies the analysis and estimation of parameters aa and bb .
+This transformation converts the S-shaped curve of the logistic function into a straight line, which simplifies the analysis and estimation of parameters and .
 The term "logit" combines "logistic" and "unit," referring to the logarithm of the odds.

 Why it helps with linearization?